MassimoBelfioreCode/MassimoBelfioreCode/README.md

 - Autogen 0.2 Seminar – technical presentation on LLM agent frameworks.
 - Arduino Spectrum Analyzer – audio signal processing with microcontrollers.

+Concepts & Ideas
+- **Domain-Specific LLM Concept** – I conceived an original idea for a domain-specific LLM based on Transformer architecture.
+The project is currently in the conceptual phase, focusing on Transfer Learning and specialized applications.
+The model is designed to bring a unique identity and approach, distinguishing it from existing solutions in the market.
+The model has a unique and meaningful name that reflects its distinct approach and identity in the LLM landscape.
+Excited by the idea of implementing it collaboratively with a team for solving real problems.

 Find them all in my pinned repositories.

 What I'm Looking For
 Internships in Cloud / SRE, Generative AI applications, Backend or API development, Health Informatics.
 I like environments where I can learn fast, automate what can be automated, and contribute to building reliable systems.

 Contacts
 Email: massimobelfiore1999@gmail.com
 Telegram: @Codewalker23